A Non-Surgical and Safe Option for Persistent Soft Tissue Problems.

 - Metal pins or plates at injury site

 - If you are taking anticoagulants or have a blood disorder

 - Allergy to coupling gel

 If you have questions relating to contraindications for Shockwave Therapy then please contact us.

 Booking an Appointment

-Shockwave Therapy will be available as a stand alone treatment or it can be used in combination with your regular plan of management, whether that be chiropractic, osteopathy or massage.
-We would always recommend that Shockwave Therapy be used in combination with chiropractic, osteopathy or massage where possible, as your injury may have an underlying cause that also needs to be addressed.
+Shockwave Therapy will be available as a stand alone treatment or it can be used in combination with your regular plan of management, whether that be chiropractic, massage or acupuncture.
+We would always recommend that Shockwave Therapy be used in combination with chiropractic or massage where possible, as your injury may have an underlying cause that also needs to be addressed.